 Welcome to the AGOA Civil Society Organization (CSO) Network Site!!!
 The AGOA Civil Society (CSO) Network is a consortium of non-governmental organizations (NGOs), small-to-medium -sized business representatives, chambers of commerce and other groups in the United States and Africa that are interested in the successful application of AGOA for the benefit of the American and African people.
 The Network was established by 102 member organizations from the United States, Mauritius, South Africa, Nigeria, Kenya, Namibia, Mali, Lesotho and the Democratic Republic of Congo that were in attendance during the AGOA Civil Society Forum on January 17, 2003, in Phoenix, Mauritius.
 The AGOA CSO Network's focus is on increasing the volume and quality of African exports under AGOA and educating stakeholders on both sides of the Atlantic Ocean on this trade policy and its advantages.
 A panel discussion on The Why, How, and When of AGOA Reauthorization and Enhancement and a Reception were held in the U.S. Capitol Visitors Center, CVC 217, South Congressional Meeting Room, First Street SE, Washington, DC, from 2:00 -4:00 pm the same day.
 21st U.S. -Sub-Saharan Africa Trade and Economic Cooperation Forum The AGOA Forum took place July 24-26, 2024, at the U.S. State Department and select venues throughout Washington, DC.
 The theme was Beyond 2025: Reimagining AGOA for an Inclusive, sustainable, and Prosperous Tomorrow.
 The agenda included an African Trade Ministers’ Consultative meeting, a Private Sector, a Civil Society and Organized Labor gathering, and the Ministerial Session.
 Chairman Oladeinde participated in Session #4 of the Civil Society meeting and was privileged to be accredited to attend the Ministerial Session at the State Department.
-Dear Mr. President, Petition for Timely Re-Authorization and Enhancement of the African Growth and Opportunity Act (AGOA) Beyond 2025 We, the undersigned members of the AGOA Civil Society Organization (CSO) Network and other stakeholders from across the United States and AGOA-eligible countries, committed to sustained U.S.-Sub-Saharan Africa trade and economic cooperation, hereby petition for your support for the timely re-authorization/extension and enhancement of the African Growth and Opportunity Act (AGOA) by the 118th Congress.
+To read more, click on the links below: AGOA Renewal and Improvement Act of 2024 - Summary AGOA Renewal and Improvement ACt of 2024 - Bill Dear Mr. President, Petition for Timely Re-Authorization and Enhancement of the African Growth and Opportunity Act (AGOA) Beyond 2025 We, the undersigned members of the AGOA Civil Society Organization (CSO) Network and other stakeholders from across the United States and AGOA-eligible countries, committed to sustained U.S.-Sub-Saharan Africa trade and economic cooperation, hereby petition for your support for the timely re-authorization/extension and enhancement of the African Growth and Opportunity Act (AGOA) by the 118th Congress.
 The AGOA Civil Society Organization (CSO) Network is a consortium of non-governmental organizations (NGOs), small- to medium-sized businesses, chambers of commerce, and other groups from the United States and Africa interested in the successful application of AGOA for the benefit of the American and African people.
 The AGOA CSO Network Secretariat was established at the conclusion of the AGOA Civil Society Forum in Phoenix, Mauritius, by 102- member organizations from the United States, Mauritius, South Africa, Nigeria, Kenya, Namibia, Mali, Lesotho, and the Democratic Republic of Congo on January 17, 2003.
 The Foundation for Democracy in Africa (FDA) and the Mauritius Council of Social Services were elected as co-chairs and empowered to establish and manage the Secretariat for the AGOA CSO Network.
 Additionally, the Secretariat was mandated to make all the necessary preparations for subsequent AGOA Civil Society Sessions of the annual AGOA Forum.
 About the African Growth and Opportunity Act (AGOA) In 2002, 2004, and 2006, with bi-partisan support, Congress passed, and the Executive Branch implemented legislative enhancements of AGOA.
 In 2015, Congress passed the Trade Preferences Extension Act (TPEA), updating and extending the program to September 30, 2025.
 AGOA trade preference benefits continue to help lower the cost of trade, encourage investment in the region, and help create valuable opportunities for U.S. businesses, workers, and consumers.
 AGOA has played an integral role in creating sustainable economic growth and development, poverty reduction, democracy, the rule of law, and stability in Sub-Saharan Africa and helped create 120,000 jobs in the United States and about one million direct and indirect positions across Sub-Saharan Africa.
 The 8th Annual AGOA Civil Society Organization (CSO) Network Spring Conference took place on April 13, 2023, at George Washington (GW) University, and virtually.
 The event was organized in partnership with the Institute for African Studies, The Elliott School for International Affairs, at GW University, and virtually.
 The theme of the Spring Conference was Extending AGOA to 2035: Using Trade to Strengthen U.S.-Africa Strategic Alliances.
 The hybrid event featured high-level speakers from civil society organizations, private sector companies, and government institutions from the U.S. and Africa committed to expanding U.S. - Africa trade and economic cooperation.
 The conference will addressed the following topics:

 AfrICANDO 2021/19th CSO Session of the AGOA Forum Speeches & Presentations: